-Aim: To determine how patients with Stage 3-5 chronic kidney disease interact with health services and how they perceive quality of life, supportive care needs, symptoms and their experience with health services (in progress).
+Aims: To determine how patients with Stage 3-5 chronic kidney disease interact with health services and how they perceive their symptom experience, quality of life and supportive care needs.

 The dataset used for this study included patients having episodes of palliative care starting and ending between 1 July 2013 and 30 June 2014.
 ‘Malignant’ category patients consisted of all patients with a primary diagnosis of cancer, the top three being lung, colorectal and other gastrointestinal.
 The ‘non-malignant’ category included patients with any other primary diagnoses (cardiovascular disease, respiratory failure and end-stage kidney disease).